© 2024 ALLCITY Network Inc.

 “I think it’s probably in our third, fourth lines,” Stars general manager Jim Nill said.
 “I think our top three lines are pretty set.
 It’s fun, it’s these young kids coming in and finding their way now.
 Let’s see where they’re at.
 I’m like everybody else, I’m going to sit and watch.
 In the end, the players will decide.”

-The top players competing for these spots appear to be Arttu Hyry, Matěj Blümel, Oskar Back, and Cole Lind.
+The top players competing for these spots appear to be Arttu Hyry, Matěj Blümel, Oskar Back, and Kole Lind.
 For more on some of the prospects listed, check out Sean Shapiro’s notebook from Traverse City.

 Outside of that group, the competition on the ice will primarily be to move up the lineup or make a good enough impression to be remembered after heading back to Europe, junior hockey, or the American Hockey League.